bminahan73/midiMusicGenerator/README.md

 A MIDI Music generator based on python-rtmidi implementaton.

 ### requirements
-You will need python3 for this. also preferred is virtualev and latest version of pip installed.
+You will need python3 for this. also preferred is virtualenv and latest version of pip installed.

 ### setup